soumyadip007/Spring-Core-XML-Data-Dependency-BeanScope-BeanLifecycle/README.md

 # Spring-Core

-The Spring framework comprises of many modules such as core, beans, context, expression language, AOP, Aspects, Instrumentation, JDBC, ORM, OXM, JMS, Transaction, Web, Servlet, Struts etc.
+The Spring framework comprises of many modules such as core, beans, data dependency